 Governor Cooper and his administration have developed a COVID-19 County Alert System (System).
 The System categorizes all 100 counties into give tiers using criteria that measure the level of viral spread.
 The Governor has also announced recommended actions for public officials, individuals, businesses and community organizations to decrease the spread of the virus that are specific to the tiers.

 The three tiers of counties are as follows:

-As of April 29th, none of North Carolina’s 100 counties red tier counties.
-There are 30 orange tier counties, 56 yellow counties, 14 light yellow counties, and no green counties.
+As of May 13th, there are no red counties, 19 orange counties, 56 yellow counties, 24 light yellow counties, and 1 green count.
 DHHS publishes an updated System report the 2nd week of every month.

 A document outlining the System, along with the initial classifications, can be found here.